dorshemtov46-ai/ShemTov-Protfolio/src/content/projects/iris.md

   - "/images/iris-cover.png"
 ---

-Iris explores a forgotten ruin filled with ancient structures, interactive landmarks, and puzzle-oriented navigation challenges.
-I contributed to spatial layout, traversal flow, onboarding, and environmental cues guiding players through branching paths and discovery points.
+Iris is a third-person platforming experience focused on exploration and environmental puzzles.
+Players progress by solving challenges that blend movement, observation, and problem-solving within an adventurous setting.